Dr. Edgar Kooijman

 "Biophysical characterization of Protein-Lipid interactions"

 Research in the Kooijman laboratory is currently divided into two distinct directions.

 REU students have, in the past, worked on each of these two projects.
-At least one publication is expected from the work carried out this past summer on the lipid DGPP.
-You will be expected to work together with other students and postdoc in the lab, and if possible should see your work published in future publications.
+You will be expected to work together with other undergraduate and graduate students in the lab, and if possible should see your work published in future publications.

 - Mona Mirheydari, Priya Putta, Elizabeth K Mann, Edgar E Kooijman, Interaction of Two Amphipathic α-Helix Bundle Proteins, ApoLp-III and ApoE 3, with the Oil–Aqueous Interface, J Phys Chem B, 125(18): 4746-4756 (2021) DOI: 10.1021/acs.jpcb.1c00271

 - Amber R Titus, Ellyse N Ridgway, Rebecca Douglas, Elena Sánchez Brenes, Elizabeth K Mann, Edgar E Kooijman, The C-Terminus of Perilipin 3 Shows Distinct Lipid Binding at Phospholipid-Oil-Aqueous Interfaces, Membranes, 11(4): 265 (2021) DOI: 10.3390/membranes11040265

 - Desmond Owusu Kwarteng, Priya Putta, Edgar E. Kooijman, Ionization properties of monophosphoinositides in mixed model membranes, BBA-Biomem, 1863(11): 183692 (2021) DOI: 10.1016/j.bbamem.2021.183692